Wian Conradie: Pro career

-After his return to the free jacks he would help them win a championship during the 2023 season.
-On top of this he would be named MLR Forward of the year at the end of the season after appearing in 15 games and scoring 35 points.
-He would also be named to the all MLR first team for a second time.
-He would then participate in the 2023 Rugby World Cup with Namibia.
-Then returning to the free jacks for the 2024 season he would appear in 8 games before being injured for the rest of the season.
-Conradie would make a full return the following year appearing in 16 games and helping the free jacks win their third straight MLR championship in 2025.
+During the 2024 season he would appear in eight games before being sustaining a season ending knee injury.
+Conradie would make a full return the following year appearing in 16 games scoring five tries, helping the Free Jacks win their third straight MLR championship in 2025.
 He would also reach his 50th cap with the free jacks on March 15, 2025, vs Nola Gold.
 At the end of the year Conradie would be named to the all MLR first team for the third time in his career.